cganter/CoMoTk/README.md

 **Important**: A Matlab version of **R2016b** or later is required, since implicit expansion is used a lot.

-<a id="org2525229"></a>
+<a id="org7589108"></a>

 # Small Example

-The following example should give a first impression of how to work with the toolkit, while the [User Guide](doc/CoMoTk_UserGuide.pdf) gives a complete overview of the available options.
-It is also recommended to look at the scripts in the `test` and `examples` folders, which cover typical application scenarios and may serve as templates for own projects.
+The following example should give a first impression of how to work with the matlab toolkit, while the [User Guide](doc/CoMoTk_matlab.pdf) gives a complete overview of the available options.
+It is also recommended to look at the scripts in the `examples` folder, which cover typical application scenarios and may serve as templates for own projects.
 To make full use of the toolkit, it is important to understand the theory behind the configuration model, which will be presented in an article (link will be given, as soon as available).

     % Example: sample FID of SSFP during transient phase